-A multiple regression analysis was conducted so as to test relationship among variables (independent) on GDP (dependent).
-The researcher used Strata, a data analysis and statistical software, to code, enter and compute the measurements of the multiple regressions for the study.
+In addition, the researcher conducted a multiple regression analysis so as to test relationship among variables (independent) on GDP (dependent).
+The researcher used Stata, a data analysis and statistical software, to code, enter and compute the measurements of the multiple regressions for the study.
 The researcher assumed 95% confidence interval and 5% confidence level.

-Table 4 a & b presents the raw data and regression model summary respectively.
+Table 4.4 presents regression model summary